 Protecting our allies and security interests abroad is critical to the safety of the United States in a global and interconnected world.
 JDCA welcomes a return to a diplomacy-first, multilateral approach to foreign policy and national security.

 Climate Change: We must slow climate change and address its inevitable consequences without delay.
 We welcome the return to the Paris Agreement on climate change and commit to achieving reductions in greenhouse gas emissions through the use of clean energy and other incentives.
 Climate change already has resulted in extreme weather events and temperature increases, destabilizing many areas around the world.
 Climate change is a national security, environmental and ethical issue and must be addressed in every facet of US economic and foreign policy.

 Democracy Promotion: Promoting democratic institutions abroad remains a vital interest of the United States.
 International aid that strengthens civil society and democratic elements in countries that are transitioning to democracy or those that are still ruled by authoritarian regimes must be supported.
 This must include, first and foremost, protecting and strengthening our democracy at home, and holding our leaders and our democracy accountable.
 The “power of our example” remains the foremost tool in promoting democracy around the world.

-Human Trafficking: There are more slaves are in the world today than any other point in human history.
-We are concerned by the global trafficking of women, men, boys and girls in activities connected to labor trafficking and commercial sex acts through force, fraud and coercion.
+Human Trafficking: There are more slaves in the world today than at any other point in human history.
+We are concerned by the global trafficking of women, men, boys, and girls in activities connected to labor trafficking and commercial sex acts through force, fraud, and coercion.
 We urge the State Department and the entire American domestic and foreign policy establishment to assist in the eradication of all forms of human trafficking.
 All efforts to prevent human trafficking in any government contracts or procurement program must be supported and enforced.